pariskiter/NYU-MSBAi/README.md

 # NYU-MSBAi

-# Amazon Recommender System | NYU MSBAi Final Project
+# Amazon Recommender System | NYU MSBAi AI & Recommender Systems Project

 ## Project Objective
 This project was developed as part of the final assignment for the **"AI & Recommender Systems"** module in the NYU MSBAi program.